reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

     └── media
         └── logo.6ce24c58023cc2f8fd88fe9d219db6c6.svg
 ```
 These are a set of static files which we can host on any HTTP server for serving our web content.
-For our tutorial, we will copy these static contents to an S3 bucket as explained in the next section.
+For our example, we will copy these static contents to an S3 bucket as explained in the next section and then render them through CloudFront in a subsequent section.

 ## Hosting the Static Content in an S3 Bucket
 Amazon Simple Storage Service (S3) is a service for storing and retrieving any kind of files called `objects` in S3 parlance.